There’s a lot to do when you start a new business.

 - Short and concise.
-You want the name to be as short as possible.
-Shorter names are easier to remember and spell.
-Compare (Apple to Micro-Star International Co., Ltd.
+You want the name to be as short as possible because shorter names are easier to remember and spell.
+Compare Apple to Micro-Star International Co., Ltd.

 - Lasting.
 Will the name remain relevant as your brand grows?
 If Amazon named itself OnlyBooks, it would have had to rebrand when it started selling other items.